Doing chores, housework or running errands with a baby can be a challenge. Learn how to get things done with a baby, even if you’re on your own.

-“I’m going to do it today,” I convinced myself.
-My husband had just gone back to work.
-I was alone with my first born, and I had no idea how I’d get anything done with the baby.
-I could barely find time to load the dishwasher, much less take the baby out for an errand.
+I’m going to do it today, I thought.
+My husband had just gone back to work and I was alone with my baby.
+I had no idea how I’d get anything done.
+I could barely find time to load the dishwasher, much less take him out for an errand.
 Still…

-“I’m going to drive to the library,” I challenged myself.
-I had books to return, and I figured it’s about time I figure out how to run errands even with my baby in tow.
+I’m going to drive to the library, I challenged myself.
+I had books to return, and I figured it’s about time I learned how to run errands even with my baby in tow.

 How to get things done with a baby

 Maybe this is typical of first time moms.
 We feel like we can’t get anything done or run the errands we need to.
 The thought of being home all day scares us, especially when we’ve never been alone with the baby before.

 We now find ourselves alone doing many of the tasks we’d always had a helping hand with.
 If you can relate, don’t worry—you can still get things done with a baby, even if you’re alone.
 Here’s how:

 1. Do just one thing while the baby naps

 If you’re like me, you try to cram everything during the few precious minutes your baby is asleep.
 Wash the bottles.
 Fold the laundry.
 Prep for dinner.
 It seems logical: the more you do now, the more free time you’ll have later to relax.

 Except here’s the problem: All that “free” time?
 You’ll still find a way to fill it with even more tasks.
 For instance, my baby would finally take a nap, so I’d figure I should get a head start on stocking up the diaper bin and taking out the trash.

 When I had taken care of that, I thought I might as well put the pump parts away so I wouldn’t have to deal with them later.
 Then once I finished that, I’d dive right into washing dishes so I’d have it taken care of sooner than later.